-One way by which the faithful can succeed in shaping the social order along the lines sketched by Catholic social doctrine is, to be sure, through the formation, maintenance, and reformation of the associations and groups Vischer commends.
-There is a risk, though, that in a commendable zeal to "reclaim[] the space between person and state," the state - or what I shall prefer to call the civil or governing authority -- will be denied its proper role in civil society.
-Intriguingly, "state" does not so much as appear in the book's index. ("Person" suffers a similar fate, though perhaps ameliorated by the entry for "personal integrity").
-As we have already begun to see, however, Vischer does have a theory of what the state ought -- and ought not -- to do.
+There is a risk, though, that in a commendable zeal to reclaim the space between person and state, the state-or what I shall prefer to call the civil or governing authority-will be denied its proper role in civil society.
+Intriguingly, "state" does not so much as appear in the book's index.
+"Person" suffers a similar fate, though perhaps ameliorated by the entry for "personal integrity."
+As we have already begun to see, however, Vischer does have a theory of what the state ought-and ought not-to do.
 Most of his focus is directed against variations on the Hobbesian theme that all governing authority is held at the top, unless and until it is dolloped out.
-This is a worthy target, to be sure, and I would not wish to misrepresent Vischer as holding the view that the central governing does not sometimes have a decisive role to play.
-"For example," Vischer writes, "in today's market economies, subsidiarity clearly contemplates effective labor unions and a vigorous antitrust enforcement regime, both of which require legislative action and oversight by a central government authority."
-(106) I suspect, however, that there is more to be said on behalf of the civil ruling authority than Vischer has been willing to allow.
-I can only offer a few indicators here, as I turn to Vischer's second pole of Vischer's study.
+This is a worthy target, to be sure, and I would not wish to misrepresent Vischer as holding the view that the central governing does not sometimes have a decisive role to "For example," Vischer writes, "in today's market play. economies, subsidiarity clearly contemplates effective labor unions and a vigorous antitrust enforcement regime, both of which require legislative action and oversight by a central government authority."26 I suspect, however, that there is more to be said on behalf of the civil ruling authority than Vischer has been willing to allow.
+I can only offer a few indicators here, as I turn to the second pole of Vischer's study.

-The common good provides Vischer's principal criterion for defining the role of the "state" or central governing authority.
-What, then, does, Vischer mean by the "common good?"
+The common good provides Vischer's principle criterion for defining the role of the "state" or central governing authority.
+What then does Vischer mean by the "common good?"
 Here is his programmatic approach to his second pole:

-The common good does not lend itself to easy definition, but five different perspectives [subsidiarity, sphere sovereignty, organic solidarity, the moral marketplace, and cultural cognition], informed by philosophy, theology, and sociology help fill out its content and clarify its connection with conscience.
+The common good does not lend itself to easy definition . . . but five different perspectives [subsidiarity, sphere sovereignty, organic solidarity, the moral marketplace, and cultural cognition] informed by philosophy, theology, and sociology help fill out its content and clarify its connection with conscience.
 All five aim to justify the decentralization of social power, including moral authority.
-(104)

-For purposes of saying what the common good is, Vischer has hand-selected a list of five "perspectives" that "all . . . aim" to justify decentralizing the governing authority.
+For purposes of saying what the common good is, Vischer has hand-selected a list of five "perspectives" that "[a]ll...aim" to justify decentralizing the governing authority.
 Why would this be a promising heuristic for discovering the common good?
 Again, the term has a set of historically attested meanings, some of which are mutually inconsistent.
-What is the justification, however, for taking up the topic of the "common good" by working out the implications of principles of decentralization?
+What is the justification, however, for taking up the topic of the common good by working out the implications of principles of decentralization?
 Must we not begin by attending to the implications of claim that there are goods, some of which are truly common, and which may therefore require the work of the common governing authority?
-Are there not goods that are (potentially) common to all groups within civil society?
+Are there not goods that are potentially common to all groups within civil society?
 Or is the commonality of goods largely limited to associations within civil society?
 Vischer seems to hold the latter view, but on what ground?